 - Related Works

-- Enhancing The Performance Of Co-operative Societies Through The Application Of Ica Co-operative Principles (a Case Study Of Selected Societies In Enugu South Local Government Area Of Enugu State)
+- Problems Facing Agricultural Co-operative Societies In Rural Of Enugu State (a Study Of Selected Agricultural Co-operative Societies In Enugu East Local Government Area Of Enugu State)

-- Improving Agricultural Production Through Co-operative A Case Study Of Enugu North Local Government Area Co-operative Soceities
+- The Role Of Agricultural Co-operative Societies In Food Production (a Case Study Of Enugu North Local Government Area)